sourcegraph/about/handbook/ops/roles/business_operations_analyst.md

 Your day-to-day responsibilities will include:
 * Partner with teams across the company to identify key metrics and growth drivers, build and maintain data pipelines and dashboards, and recommend actions to drive growth.
-* Perform analyses and research that contribute to important strategic and operational decisions
+* Perform analyses and research that contribute to important strategic and operational decisions.
 * Design and implement the business systems and processes that will scale with as the company does.
 * Pitch in however you can when needed to drive the company forward.
-We're still a lean team and are often asked to fill gaps in the growing organization
+We're still a lean team and are often asked to fill gaps in the growing organization.

 Your first project could be:
 * Leading a deep-dive into retention users on [Sourcegraph Cloud](https://sourcegraph.com/search).
 Why do users come back or churn?
 What changes in our product would you recommend to optimize for retention?